vica781/Discover-Amber_2/README.md

 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
 - Any changes pushed to the master branch will take effect on the live project

-  The live link can be found here - [THRIVE Juices and Smoothies](https://elainebroche-dev.github.io/ms1-thrive/index.html)
+  The live link can be found here - [DISCOVER AMBER](https://vica781.github.io/Discover-Amber_2/)

 ### How to clone the repository